Jainaksh23/Blinkit-Dahboard-/README.md

 # Blinkit-Dahboard-
-Dashboard made using power bi fo Blinkit
+Dashboard made using power bi for Blinkit